Microservices in .NET 5+

 Regardless of which you choose, integrating a private repository/registry like ProGet into your CI/CD tool set will reduce the possible negatives of “sprawling” microservices by centralizing all packages and containers.
 And it may surprise you, but desktop applications will still be supported in .NET 5+.
 For these microservices/microapps, you may still use ClickOnce or an installer.

 Conclusion: Both .NET 5+ and Microservices Mean Agility

 No matter what you choose, CI/CD with consistent versioning and visibility is essential—so essential, in fact, that it doesn’t really matter what technology you use.

 Well, it matters.
 But it matters a lot less than these choices would for monoliths, because you should consider regular updates to modularized applications as new technology becomes available.

-We’re building a guide to help you successfully navigate the migration to .NET 5 and beyond.
-Sign up today to get early access and to share your own feedback and input.
+We’ve built a guide to help you successfully navigate the migration to .NET 5 and beyond.
+Get your free copy today!